tangsiwei0831/portofolio/_Restaurants/2022-07-11-Restaurants-01.md

 [刘一手火锅](https://www.liuyishouna.com/): 4.2/5.
 Just so so for a hot pot, you can have a try at this restaurant, at least it is not bad.

 [麻布](https://mabugeneration.com)：4.0/5.
 Order the out for delivery food, quantity is small compared to previous one.

+[满江红(Red Lotus Restaurant)](https://www.ubereats.com/ca/store/red-lotus-restaurant-%E6%BB%A1%E6%B1%9F%E7%BA%A2/cOK3ioIMTX2YFqn6UvlnQQ): 4.5/5.
+Cooking is ok, not small quantity, can take a try when ou walk pass by.

 [Mezcalero](https://mezcalerotoronto.com/): 4.6/5.
 Good Spanish food, cheap price, worth to try their seafood paella.